Dixie State University men’s soccer was named Pacific West Conference champions after a perfect season in conference play.

 “People thought what our team did last year was just a fluke,” Ortiz said.
 “To come out and say, ‘not only was last year not a fluke, but we are even better now’ was a huge statement for our guys this year.”

-DSU is looking to become the first team from the PacWest to win the NCAA Division II men’s soccer championship since Grand Canyon University in 1996.
+DSU is aiming to become the first team from the PacWest to win the NCAA Division II men’s soccer championship since Grand Canyon University in 1996.

 “We’re definitely good enough to go far in [the playoffs],” said Bradley Trella, a senior goalkeeper and computer science major from Chandler, Arizona. “[The playoffs] are going to be exciting for our team.”